 These qualities are common to the Muay Thai fighters that we talk about in the upcoming sections.
 Together, natural talent and a strong work ethic combine to give us Muay Thai warriors that continue to elevate the sport.
 Here are 20 of the best Muay Thai fighters of the modern era you must know.

-Nong-O is a seven-time Muay Thai champion who also happens to be an instructor at Evolve MMA in Singapore.
+Nong-O is a seven-time Muay Thai champion, who has captured nearly every major accolade in the sport and is considered one of the greatest strikers of all time.
 After winning the titles, he went on a three-year hiatus to take up life as a Muay Kru, or instructor.
 He resumed his competitive career in 2018 and went on to win the ONE Muay Thai Bantamweight Championship.

 A career that includes teaching and competing has given Nong-O a unique mastery of his craft.
 Nong-O fights with a calculated and technical style, punctuated with explosive yet surgical attacks.
 Many of his matches are masterpieces that belong in the annals of Muay Thai.

-Panpayak is a martial artist and Muay Thai instructor from Thailand who is now an instructor at Evolve MMA in Singapore.
+Panpayak is a martial artist and Muay Thai instructor from Thailand.
 He holds four Lumpinee stadium championship titles and two Rajadamnern titles.
 These achievements saw him win the Thai Fighter of The Year award three times in a row.

 Panpayak often goes up against elite fighters like Superlek, and he wins way more matches than he loses.
 His current record stands at 247 wins against 41 losses.
 He uses an orthodox boxing stance and a tactical approach to fend off and counter his opponents.